 Ph.D. in Marketing

-Each student is assigned an academic advisor, who guides the student in course selection and other general academic requirements.
-Students will begin to collaborate with faculty members on research projects early in the doctoral program, enabling them to have more than one paper under advanced review at premier marketing journals as they begin the job search in their penultimate year in the program.
+You'll begin to collaborate with faculty on research projects early in the program, enabling you to have more than one paper under advanced review at premier marketing journals as you begin the job search during your penultimate year in the program.

 List